MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 1. In the **Install Packages** form, input following command into the Packages:

 	````
-	ade4,RColorBrewer pixmap
+	ade4, RColorBrewer pixmap
 	````
+and click **Install** to begin download and installation.

 	![Set R Packages](images/vm-windows-rstudio-set-packages.png)

 	_Set R Packages_

-1. Click Menu **File** -> **Open File** and select the **acpclust.R** file on the desktop. then you will see the file is opened in RStudio.
+1. Click Menu **File** -> **Open File** and select the **acpclust.R** file on the desktop.
+You will see the file is opened in RStudio.

 	![Open an R File](images/vm-windows-rstudio-open-file.png)

 	_Open an R File_

-1. Click Menu **Code** -> **Run Region** -> **Run All**.
+1. Click the menu **Code** -> **Run Region** -> **Run All**.
 RStudio will execute the R code for you and generate the result on the right bottom corner.

 	![Run R File](images/vm-windows-rstudio-run-all-code-complete.png)

 	_Run R File_

-In this exercise, we created a windows server 2012 on windows azure, installed R and R studio on that machine.
-We also copied a local file to remote machine's desktop in Remote Desktop session.
-Finally we can execute the R job on the VM we created.
+In this exercise, we created a Windows Server 2012 virtual machine (VM) on Windows Azure, installed R and R studio on that machine.
+Then we copied a local file to the remote machine used that file as input for running an R job on our VM.

 <a name="#Exercise2"></a>
-## Exercies 2: Create a machine from VM Depot and run ipython job. ##
+## Exercise 2: Create a machine from VM Depot and run ipython job. ##

 [VM Depot](https://vmdepot.msopentech.com) is a community-driven catalog of preconfigured operating systems, applications, and development stacks that can easily be deployed on Windows Azure.
-In this exercise, we will create another machine from the image from VM Depot and run some IPython jobs on that machine.
+In this exercise, we will create another virtual machine, but this time we will use an image from VM Depot.
+We will also run some IPython jobs on that machine.

 1. First we need to copy a community image from VM Depot.
 In the Windows Azure Management Portal, navigate to **Virtual Machines**, and click **Image** tab.
 Then you can click **Browse VM Depot**.